 After Bubba had left the nest, Norma chose to support her husband, who was deemed Artist of the Decade by the Academy of Country Music and elected into the Country Music Hall of Fame, on the road.

 "Norma and I are so blessed that we found each other...and were able to do all of this together, experience this life together, to support each other through everything, good times and bad," Strait said to People.
 "We love each other and we still like each other.
 A lot!"

-The pair recently celebrated their 46th year of marriage in 2017 after their elopement in 1971.
-And while, for the most part, they keep their private life private, the duo obviously have a bond that's unbreakable.
+The pair celebrated their 46th year of marriage in 2017 after their elopement in 1971.
+And while, for the most part, they keep their private life private, the duo obviously has a bond that's unbreakable.

 This post was originally published in 2018.